clintacus/CLI_Agent/README.md

 ## How to use

-From the command line run uv run main.py "(Prompt to the LLM)" [--verbose]
+From the command line while in the CLI_Agent folder run uv run main.py "(Prompt to the LLM)" [--verbose]

 Optional verbose tag includes your prompt and token usage in the output.